mikecann/mikecann.co.uk/public/posts/tinkering-with-convex/post.md

 ## Realtime updates

-I have spent A LOT of time thinking about and coding up various realtime systems for both [BattleTabs](https://mikecann.co.uk/posts/battletabs-in-7-minutes) and other projects over the years and let me tell you, its never simple and never "just works".
+I have spent A LOT of time thinking about and coding up various realtime systems for both [BattleTabs](https://mikecann.co.uk/posts/battletabs-in-7-minutes) and other projects and let me tell you, its never simple and never "just works".
 There are ALWAYS caveats and issues.

-Some issues I have encountered before are:
+Some problems I have encountered in the past:

 1. It works with individual entities, but doesnt work queries that involve lists of entities.
 2. [Its very inefficient / expensive](https://supabase.com/docs/guides/realtime/quotas)